What Photographers Do

 Some photographers use drones, or unmanned aerial vehicles, to capture shots.
 The drones are equipped with an integrated camera to capture 360° imagery of buildings, landscapes, scenery, or events.

 Photographers who work for commercial clients often will present finalized photographs in a digital format to the client.
 Wedding and portrait photographers, who serve primarily noncommercial clients, frequently also provide framing services and present the photographs they capture in albums.

-Many wedding and portrait photographers are self-employed.
+Many photographers are self-employed.
 Photographers who own and operate their own business have additional responsibilities.
-They must advertise, schedule appointments, set and adjust equipment, purchase supplies, keep records, bill customers, pay bills, and—if they have employees—hire, train, and direct their workers.
+They must advertise, schedule appointments, set up and adjust equipment, purchase supplies, keep records, bill customers, pay bills, and—if they have employees—hire, train, and direct their workers.